 As long as the fish can see the pellet, you can feed.

 We supply our own proprietary software Vision together with every camera system.
 However, in line with our philosophy about openness and freedom of choice, you can also control a ScaleAQ camera or winch using third party solutions.
 We offer open APIs for camera and winch control.
 This means that a ScaleAQ camera system can easily be fitted into infrastructure featuring technology and equipment from different suppliers.

 Infrastructure and data collection

-At present, there are large volumes of video, sensor and feeding data that need to flow from the cage to the feeding operator on the barge or in the feeding control center.
+At present, there are large volumes of video, sensor and feeding data that need to flow from the pen to the feeding operator on the barge or in the feeding control center.
 ScaleAQ offers both wireless and fiber solutions for this.
 But you need your data to do more than just flow – it needs to be possible to collect it, store it and distribute it to a data warehouse or use it in reporting and analysis programs.
 ScaleAQ has its own integration platform for this purpose: we gather all the relevant digital data from your feed barge and make it available where you want it, including data from systems supplied by third parties.

 Fish don’t stand still – which is why your camera can’t do that either.
 A key aspect of our camera system is our proprietary multiwinch.
-This is a specially designed unit that enables you to move the camera both horizontally and vertically in the cage, ensuring you always have the best image of whatever is going on.
+This is a specially designed unit that enables you to move the camera both horizontally and vertically in the pen, ensuring you always have the best image of whatever is going on.
 This also makes your camera a great tool for checking your net and carrying out inspections for dead fish.